junxit/us-congress-bills-111/metadata.md

 - 2009-11-03 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-11-03 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 0 (Roll no. 839). (text: CR 11/2/2009 H12167)
 - 2009-11-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 0 (Roll no. 839).(text: CR 11/2/2009 H12167)
+- 2009-11-04 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.